jpverkamp/blog/content/programming/2023/2023-redis-in-rust/03-a-repl.md

 series:
 - Cloning Redis in Rust
 ---
 Okay, we've got a server and we can ping it.
 Let's actually make a simple client, so I don't have to do funny things with echo any more.
-Specifically, let's make a {{<wikipedia "REPL">}}!
+Specifically, let's make a [[wiki:REPL]]()!

 {{<toc>}}